Wairoa flood Mitigation Project

 Hawke’s Bay Regional Council completed a river survey of the lower end of the Wairoa River after Cyclone Gabrielle in 2023, and a survey of the river up to Frasertown in August 2024.

-There may be room to adjust the final footprint of Option 1C based on feedback – this is the reason we have been engaging with both potentially impacted whānau, land and property owners and the wider community.
+There may be room to adjust the final footprint and alignment of Option 1C+ based on feedback – this is the reason we continue to engage with potentially impacted whānau, land and property owners, and the wider community.
+It is worth noting that the revised Option 1C+ was developed specifically in response to community feedback which reiterated the deeply significant cultural, spiritual and historical importance of whenua Māori.

-How does Option 1C integrate with other environmental or infrastructure improvements to minimise flooding risk?
+How does Option 1C+ integrate with other environmental or infrastructure improvements to minimise flooding risk?

-Whilst Option 1C focuses on providing more immediate flood mitigation solutions for Wairoa (once constructed), this option is only one part of a more holistic approach to overall flood plain management and would likely sit alongside other initiatives including the ongoing management of the Wairoa River Bar and the maintenance of existing water infrastructure across Wairoa.
+Whilst Option 1C+ focuses on providing more immediate flood mitigation solutions for Wairoa (once constructed), this option is only one part of a more holistic approach to overall flood plain management and would likely sit alongside other initiatives including the ongoing management of the Wairoa River Bar and the maintenance of existing water infrastructure across Wairoa.

 Other environmental or infrastructure improvements may also be considered to assist with reducing the risk to flooding, however some of these may be longer-term solutions and may take some time before benefits are seen.